Annual DOT Inspection (Ultimate Guide)

 What Is an Annual DOT Inspection?

 An annual dot inspection is a yearly checkup on a commercial vehicle to ensure that it is safe and compliant with the Federal Motor Carrier Safety Administration (FMCSA) standards.
+Check out this quick 45 second video to get the critical details:

 Here are the annual FMCSA inspection requirements.

 During this detailed inspection, a qualified mechanic will review all of the major interior and exterior components of your rig.
 If everything is good to go, they’ll sign off on your annual inspection report, complete your annual inspection sticker, grab your cash and you’ll be on your way.
+This is the bedrock of your truck pm service program!

 These are different than your typical DOT Level 2 inspection or Level 3 DOT inspection that are completed during a roadside inspection or at a weigh station.